How to Improve Your Neighborhood’s Community Parks

-9. Link Walking Trails Back to the Central Gathering Space
+9. Link Walking Paths or Trails Back to the Central Gathering Space

 Walking is easier on the joints than other forms of exercise and can be enjoyed by people of all ages.
 Walking can also contribute to several health benefits, such as strengthening muscles and the immune system, improving sleep, and reducing stress.
 For this reason, consider incorporating walking trails and paths into your neighborhood park design — just make sure to circle them back to the hub.

 If you’re looking for design ideas for small public parks, loop trails are a must.
 These trails form a loop around your park, which can lend a sense of spaciousness and variety for hikers, even in smaller parks.
 With out-and-back trails, which guide hikers down a path before turning them back around so they return to the same starting point.
 Both types of trails allow visitors to see the beautiful views throughout your park.